Métis: Métis people in Canada

 After New France was ceded to Great Britain's control in 1763, there was an important distinction between French Métis born of francophone voyageur fathers and the Anglo-Métis (known as "country born" or Mixed Bloods, for instance in the 1870 census of Manitoba) descended from English or Scottish fathers.
 Today these two cultures have essentially coalesced into location-specific Métis traditions.
 This does not preclude a range of other Métis cultural expressions across North America.
-Such polyethnic people were historically referred to by other terms, many of which are now considered to be offensive, such as Mixed-bloods, Half-breeds, Bois-Brûlés, Bungi, Black Scots and Jackatars, the latter term having meaning in a Newfoundland context.
+Such polyethnic people were historically referred to by other terms, many of which are now considered to be offensive, such as Mixed-bloods, Half-breeds, Bois-Brûlés, Bungi, Black Scots and Jackatars, the last term from Newfoundland.

 While people of Métis culture or heritage are found across Canada, the traditional Métis "homeland" (areas where Métis populations and culture developed as a distinct ethnicity historically) includes much of the present-day Canadian Prairies along with parts of Northwestern Ontario, British Columbia, and the Northwest-Nunavut Territory.
 The most well-known group are the "Red River Métis", centering on southern and central parts of Manitoba along the Red River of the North.

 Closely related are the Métis in the United States, primarily those in border areas such as Northern Michigan, the Red River Valley and Eastern Montana.
 These were areas in which there was considerable Aboriginal and European mixing due to the 19th-century fur trade.
 However, they do not have a federally recognized status in the United States, except as enrolled members of federally recognized tribes.
 Although Métis existed farther west than today's Manitoba, much less is known about the Métis of Northern Canada.